Using the GQL Browser

 To use the schema to execute this simple query:

-1. Because we are executing a query, click the Query type link.
-A list of all potential query objects displays in the Documentation Explorer.
+2. Because we are executing a query, click the Query type link.
+A list of all potential query objects displays in the Docs pane.

-1. Click the back arrow in the top-left corner of the pane to return to the account object definition, then click on the Account return type link.
+6. Click the account object link in the top-left corner of the pane to return to the account object definition, then click on the Account return type link.
 The schema displays a list of all the potential fields that you can ask GraphQL to return in your account query, along with their value types:

-2. Having reviewed the schema in the Documentation Explorer, type the query in the query pane.
+8. Having reviewed the schema in the Docs pane, type the query in the query pane.
 In this query, we are asking GraphQL to return the user ID number and username for the user account with the ID "25", and indicate whether that user account is an administrator:

 query basicAccountInfo {